DAP: A Discrete-token Autoregressive Planner for Autonomous Driving: Conclusion

 \section{Conclusion}

-In this work, we claim that discrete-token, decoder-only autoregression is a promising and scalable paradigm for motion planning.
-We introduce \textbf{DAP}, a discrete-token autoregressive planner that jointly forecasts future BEV semantics and trajectory tokens, supplying dense, spatio-temporally aligned supervision that tightly couples scene understanding with motion generation.
-On this foundation, we add SAC-BC fine-tuning to inject reward-driven adaptation without altering the autoregressive pattern, yielding substaintial gains in closed-loop interaction.
-Despite a compact 160M model size, DAP attains state-of-the-art open-loop metrics and strong closed-loop performance, indicating that discrete-token autoregression offers a simple yet powerful recipe, one that scales gracefully and bridges imitation and reinforcement toward more general driving intelligence.
+In this work, we argue that discrete-token, decoder-only autoregression is a promising and scalable paradigm for motion planning.
+We present \textbf{DAP}, a discrete-token autoregressive planner that jointly forecasts future BEV semantics and trajectory tokens, providing dense, spatio-temporally aligned supervision that tightly couples scene understanding with motion generation.
+Building on this foundation, we incorporate SAC-BC fine-tuning to introduce reward-driven adaptation while preserving the autoregressive decoding structure, yielding substantial improvements in closed-loop interaction.
+Despite a compact 120M parameter budget, DAP achieves state-of-the-art open-loop metrics and strong closed-loop performance, and our results suggest encouraging scaling trends with increased data.
+Finally, bidirectional intra-step attention over BEV tokens enables parallel BEV decoding and low-latency prediction, meeting the efficiency requirements for practical deployment.